Notes on Derived Geometric Formulations in Physics: Classical setup and motivation

-\begin{remark} In order to encode the dynamics of the system in a well-established manner, we need to study \textit{the critical locus} $ crit(\mathcal{S}) $ of $\mathcal{S}$.
-One can determine $ crit(\mathcal{S}) $ by employing variational techniques for the functional $\mathcal{S}$ and that leads to define $ crit(\mathcal{S}) $ to be the space of solutions to the Euler-Lagrange equations modulo gauge equivalences.
-Therefore, a classical field theory can be thought of as \textit{a study of the moduli space of solutions to E-L equations.} \end{remark}
+\begin{remark} In order to encode the dynamics of the system, we need to study the \textit{critical locus} $ crit(\mathcal{S}) $ of $\mathcal{S}$.
+One can determine $ crit(\mathcal{S}) $ by employing variational techniques for the functional $\mathcal{S}$ and that leads to define $ crit(\mathcal{S}) $ to be the \emph{space of solutions to the Euler-Lagrange equations (E-L) modulo gauge equivalences}.
+Therefore, a classical field theory can be thought of as a \textit{study of the moduli space of solutions to the E-L equations} of the theory of interest. \end{remark}